-Seattle man pleads guilty to Oregon horse slaughterhouse arson
+Eco-activist pleads guilty to slaughterhouse arson

-PORTLAND — A Seattle man has pleaded guilty to federal arson charges involving a fire that destroyed a Redmond, Oregon, horse slaughterhouse more than two decades ago.
+PORTLAND, Ore.
+(AP) — A Seattle man has pleaded guilty to federal arson charges involving a fire that destroyed an Oregon horse slaughterhouse more than two decades ago.

-Joseph Dibee, 54, pleaded guilty Thursday in Portland to federal arson and conspiracy to commit arson charges for his role in the fire that destroyed Cavel West, a slaughterhouse that processed and sold horse meat in Europe, Oregon Public Broadcasting reported.
+Joseph Dibee, 54, pleaded guilty Thursday in Portland, Oregon, to federal arson and conspiracy to commit arson charges for his role in the fire that destroyed Cavel West, a slaughterhouse that processed and sold horse meat in Europe, Oregon Public Broadcasting reported.

 Dibee also pleaded guilty to conspiracy to commit arson in California for his role in a 2001 fire that burned a pole barn at a Bureau of Land Management wild horse facility near Litchfield.